Click to find out more about our award-winning creative arts projects

-Create is the UK’s leading charity empowering lives, reducing loneliness and enhancing wellbeing through the creative arts.
+Create is a multi-award-winning charity empowering lives, reducing isolation and enhancing wellbeing through the creative arts.

-We work closely with our participants and community partners to tailor each of our projects to their specific needs and objectives.
 Every project we deliver is rigorously evaluated because we’re passionate about providing inspiring and empowering creative experiences that have a lasting impact.
-We also evaluate the longer-term impact of our work through the Making it Matter initiative, which revisits two projects each year, 6-24 months after they took place.
+We also evaluate the longer-term impact of our work through our Making it Matter initiative, which revisits two projects each year, 6-24 months after they took place.